 Clinical trials are important to improve outcomes and offer new treatment options.
 At Weill Cornell Medicine, we conduct more studies in blood cancers than any of our regional peers, allowing us to provide our patients with access to many multi-phase clinical trials.
 As active members of the international cancer research community, our oncologists also collaborate with other research centers to offer patients the most promising treatments available.

 View and search our database of open clinical trials.

 In concert with your referring physician, we are always available to offer a second opinion in the form of a consultation with one of our specialists.

 Why Choose Us?

-Our collaborative approach provides supportive, comprehensive care alongside the most cutting-edge medical treatments.
+Our collaborative approach means our patients receive supportive, comprehensive care and the most cutting-edge stem cell therapy and treatments.
 This enables patients to receive the best possible transplant outcomes.
-Additionally, we offer more allogeneic transplants for older adults than any other center in the tri-state area.
+Additionally, we offer more allogeneic stem cell transplants for older adults than any other center in New York City and the entire tri-state area.

 Located in New York City, Weill Cornell Medical College is ranked among the nation’s best by U.S. News & World Report year after year.